Ackee: Toxicity

 The unripened aril and the inedible portions of the fruit contain hypoglycin toxins including hypoglycin A and hypoglycin B, known as "soapberry toxins".
 Hypoglycin A is found in both the seeds and the arils, while hypoglycin B is found only in the seeds.
 Minimal quantities of the toxin are found in the ripe arils.
-In the unripe fruit, depending on the season and exposure to the sun, the concentrations may be up to 10 - 100 times greater.
+In the unripe fruit, depending on the season and exposure to the sun, the concentrations may be up to 10 to 100 times greater.

 These two molecules are converted in the body to methylenecyclopropylacetic acid (MCPA), and are toxic with potential lethality.
 MCPA and hypoglycin A inhibit several enzymes involved in the breakdown of acyl CoA compounds, often binding irreversibly to coenzyme A, carnitine and carnitine acyltransferase I and II, reducing their bioavailability and consequently inhibiting beta oxidation of fatty acids.
 Glucose stores are consequently depleted leading to hypoglycemia, and to a condition called Jamaican vomiting sickness.
 These effects occur only when the unripe aril (or an inedible part of the fruit) is consumed.

 Though ackee is used widely in traditional dishes, research on its potential hypoglycin toxicity has been sparse and preliminary, requiring evaluation in well-designed clinical research to better understand its pharmacology, food uses, and methods for detoxification.

 In 2011, it was found that as the fruit ripens, the seeds act as a sink whereby the hypoglycin A in the arils convert to hypoglycin B in the seeds.
-In other words, the seeds help in detoxifying the arils, bring the concentration of hypoglycin A to a level which is generally safe for consumption.
+In other words, the seeds help in detoxifying the arils, bringing the concentration of hypoglycin A to a level which is generally safe for consumption.

 Commercial use

 Ackee canned in brine is a commodity item and is used for export by Jamaica, Haiti and Belize.
-If propagated by seed, trees will begin to fruit in 3 – 4 years.
-Cuttings may yield fruit in 1 – 2 years.
+If propagated by seed, trees will begin to bear fruit in 3–4 years.
+Cuttings may yield fruit in 1–2 years.

 Other uses

 The fruit has various uses in West Africa and in rural areas of the Caribbean Islands, including use of its "soap" properties as a laundering agent or fish poison.
 The fragrant flowers may be used as decoration or cologne, and the durable heartwood used for construction, pilings, oars, paddles and casks.
 In African traditional medicine, the ripe arils, leaves or bark were used to treat minor ailments.

+The seeds were formerly used as standardized weights for weighing gold dust, leading to the currency issued by Great Britain in the former colony of Gold Coast to be named the "Gold Coast ackey".